Gotthard Road Tunnel: Road conditions

 The Gotthard Tunnel is the core and culminating point of the A2 motorway in Switzerland, running south from Basel through the tunnel down to Chiasso on the border with Italy.
 Traffic flows through only one tunnel, which carries traffic both ways, with each direction allocated one lane.
+Overtaking in the tunnel is prohibited and traffic flow is regulated.
 The tunnel's speed limit is 80 km/h.

 Heavily used, the tunnel often has traffic jams during peak holiday seasons over Easter and summer, on both the north and south ends.
-In contrast, another tunnel through the Alps, the San Bernardino road tunnel as part of the A13 in the canton of Graubünden further east, is relatively uncongested and shorter.
+In contrast, another tunnel through the Alps, the San Bernardino Tunnel tunnel as part of the A13 in the canton of Graubünden further east, is relatively uncongested and shorter.